2022 Toronto Blue Jays season: American League Wild Card Series

 As the wild card team with best record, the fourth-seeded Blue Jays won the right to host all games against the fifth-seeded Seattle Mariners in a best-of-three Wild Card series, where they were swept 2–0.
 It was the first Wild Card series for both franchises under the expanded format adopted this season.

+The second game featured the third largest comeback in MLB playoff history, as the Mariners came back from being down 8–1 to win 10–9.

 On the day preceding game one, Toronto mayor John Tory declared October 7 'Blue Jays Day', in a ceremony that included the raising of a team flag at Toronto City Hall.